-Bachelor’s Baked Beans will serve about 20 people, so it’s the perfect side dish to bring to a family picnic, a 4th of July party, or a summer potluck.
+This is my husband’s “famous” recipe that serves about 20 people.
+The hardest part about making it is opening the cans.
+You can throw all of the ingredients into a slow-cooker in the morning or cook everything in a big pot on the stove.
+Either way, this is a crowd-pleaser and great for big summer get-togethers.
 The secret to this recipe is the variety of beans – six different kinds!
 If you like a little heat – use a spicy BBQ sauce.
 If you like them extra sweet, add a little more brown sugar.
 For a more complex taste, add 1/2 cup of chopped cilantro.
 But whatever you do, don’t cut this recipe in half, since that will just leave you with 6 half-full cans of beans in your refrigerator.
-Just make the entire batch and freeze part of it you don’t have 20 people coming over.
-That way you’ll be ready for your next party.
+Just make the entire batch and freeze the leftovers so you’ll be ready when the next party rolls around.

 - 1 – 20 oz. can pineapple bits

 - 1 – 15 oz. can whole kernel corn, drained

 - 1 – 15 0z. can black beans, drained and rinsed